top of page

 The assessment includes two parts:

-• A written exam that tests your understanding of core topics
+• A written exam (multiple choice Questions) that tests your understanding of core topics

-If you don’t pass the OSCEs on your first attempt, you’ll have another opportunity to retake the exam after six months.
-(Additional NEBDN and training centre fees apply.)
+If you don’t pass the professional Discussion on your first attempt, you’ll have another opportunity to retake the exam after six months.
+(Training Centre fees (£300) and NEBDN fees (£300 applies)

 Modules